hse95/Hypar-FSBW/README.md

 This repository contains the data, files, and scripts associated with the research paper:
 **Hyperbolic Paraboloid Free-Surface Breakwaters: Hydrodynamic Study and Structural Evaluation**
-**Authors:** Hamid ElDarwich, Gaoyuan Wu, Krisna A. Pawitan, and Maria Garlock
+**Authors:** Sam Smith, Gaoyuan Wu, Krisna A. Pawitan, and Maria Garlock
 **Institution:** Department of Civil and Environmental Engineering, Princeton University, Princeton, NJ, USA